How Do I Prepare for My Deposition?

 How Do I Prepare For My Deposition?

 You have been summoned for a deposition.
 What now?
 If you are a party to the case, your deposition can go a long way in assisting your lawyer in handling the case either by way of settlement or trial.
 What you do at the deposition can help or hurt you, depending on your attitude, truthfulness, and appearance.
+Therefore, it is critical to prepare for your deposition.
 Here are a few recommendations that may help you be an effective witness:

 1. Physical Appearance For A Deposition: